marcellusfarias/dotnet-webapi-template/MyBuyingList/README.md

 So, I used AutoMapper library, which is a straightforward choice.
 I decided to go with a Profile setup, specially because I think it's easier for mocking on tests.
 If I didnt use that, would need to do the first answer for each test: https://stackoverflow.com/questions/36074324/how-to-mock-an-automapper-imapper-object-in-web-api-tests-with-structuremap-depe

 2. xUnit vs nUnit.
-After some research over NUnit and xUnit, I decided to go with the second.
+After some research over NUnit and xUnit, I decided to go with the first.
 The main reason for it is that bu default xUnit tests run 100% independently by default.
 That means, each test has it own instance, and because of that you can run it in parallel with no worries.
 Another good indicator is that Microsoft itself started using xUnit on it's own projects.

 3. Exceptions vs Result monad.